vega/vega/docs/docs/config.md

 }
 ```

+In addition to custom `style` names, Vega includes the following built-in style names:
+- `guide-label`: styles for axis and legend labels
+- `guide-title`: styles for axis and legend titles
+- `group-title`: styles for chart and header titles

 Style settings take precedence over default mark settings, but are overridden by the axis, legend, and title properties described below.

 [Back to Top](#reference)